hellenike/textbook/docs/modules/module4/index.md

 ### Language

 Module 4 introduces
-- several types of dependent clauses, some using the indicatiove mood and some using the optative in secondary sequence
+- several types of dependent clauses, some using the indicative mood and some using the optative in secondary sequence
 - morphology of optative mood, all three voices, in the present and aorist tenses for the third singular and third plural persons
 - the optative in subordinate clauses after past tense verbs
-- thrid-person pronouns, relative pronouns, interrogative and indiefinite pronouns
+- third-person pronouns, relative pronouns, interrogative and indefinite pronouns

 ### Making Connections

-- [move Phuc Tran and Jhumpa Lahiri to Module 6...
-NEED SOMETHING ELSE HERE]

 ### Practice, Reading, and Composition